 Guava Soap – Buy some guava soap from your favorite herbal store, I can testify that it helped me a lot big time not only with acne but with BOILS!

 Turmeric – Turmeric has an anti-inflammatory property.
-You can take one in capsule everyday but you must take it with whole pepper or piperine (pepper extract) since that is the only way you will be able to absorb most of its active ingredient: curcumin.
+You can take one in capsule everyday but you must take it with whole pepper or piperine (pepper extract)-Some studies on Piperine here– since that is the only way you will be able to absorb most of its active ingredient: curcumin.

 Take frequent baths – if you hate water – then you better learn to love it!
 Frequent or at least regular baths taken everyday especially after being exposed to outside pollution will reduce your chances to developing acne by at least 50%.